 White Rabbit is a 7-day interdisciplinary residency set in a rural landscape on the edge of the Bay of Fundy in Economy, Nova Scotia.
 The residency is process focussed, encouraging artists to create work that is responsive to their environment.
 During the week-long residency, participants work with their initial idea as a malleable, living thing, and allow it to take shape as they engage with the Red Clay landscape.
 Residents are free to wander through orchards, stream beds, tall forests, hills, meadows, and shorelines and to make their work in whichever location they are most drawn to.

-White Rabbit is delighted to welcome Gillian Dykeman as a Mentor Artist for 2018!
+White Rabbit is delighted to welcome all our 2018 Rabbits!

 Dykeman’s critical work includes art reviews and interviews both written and in broadcast form.
 She is the host and producer of Working it Out: The ArtSlant Podcast, Pierogi Night Art Radio, and writes freelance art reviews and essays.
 Dykeman’s day job is to direct ArtsLink New